Academic study requires you to be able to find, evaluate and use information from ‘credible’ sources.

 Indications that a source is credible include authority, accuracy, purpose, and currency.
 Consider the following:

-When searching for credible websites it is important to identify the author or publisher.
+Identify the author or publisher.
 Avoid personal and anonymous authors or commercial websites.
 Check the content of the website for spelling, grammar, and obvious bias.
 Examples of credible websites may include websites published by professional organisations or government departments.

 URLs/Domains can help you identify the authority of a website.
 Consider the following:

-.com or .org indicates a commercial website
+.com indicates a commercial website

 .gov indicates a government website